greatexpectationslabs/workshops/snowflake/snowflake-workshop.md

 ![Metrics](../img/snowflake/Metrics.png)

 When you are ready, click on **New Expectation** in the top righthand corner one last time.
-Now that we have fetched the metrics on the data, there are a few subtle, but key changes that you will notice on this page.
+Now that you have fetched the metrics on the data, there are a few subtle, but key changes that you will notice on this page.
 First, whenever you select an Expectation on the lefthand side, the Column field has changed from a free text field into a dropdown where you can select the specific column you'd like to test.
 Furthermore, if you select a `Values and Statistics` Expectation, choosing a column will auto-fill some of the values for you.

 For example, click on the `expect_column_max_to_be_between` Expectation and select `passenger_count` in the Column dropdown.
 You will see that since the metrics have been generated for this data set, the Values have been automatically filled in with `6`.